klipstein/node-ditaa/README.md

 });
 ~~~

-If the node-module [java](https://github.com/nearinfinity/node-java) does not work, you can fallback to normal
+If the node-module [java](https://github.com/nearinfinity/node-java) does not work, you can fall back to normal
 java command line execution (which is much slower):

 ~~~js